Rise of the Ahrk Seroph

 Kaia returned her gaze to the Rift.
 Whatever it was, it demanded respect.
 She felt a strange kinship to the Rift, almost a beckoning from the illustrious emptiness.
 It reminded her of her attraction to the lake as a child.

 “I have to so say, I wasn’t sure you were going to defeat him, Kaia.
 Verathril has been a nuisance for quite some time.
 The power of the Ahrk Seroph is unmistakable.”

 How could she have missed that?
 Someone was approaching her; a being like herself and Verathril, only he was blue like Kaia.
 One staunch difference was immediately obvious to her, however.
 This new entity did not have a Torlinc.
 It appeared to have a male orientation, at least its form appeared masculine and its voice deep, but Kaia supposed gender no longer mattered in this realm.

 “How did you know my name?
 And he called me an Ahrk Seroph too, what does it mean?”

 “I’ve been watching you for some time.
 I was one of the first Ahrkuors, which is what we call those of us who Ascended without a Torlinc.
 Ahrk is the name for the blue substance that makes up the world you see, even your own form.
 It is one of the four energetic frequencies of the Spectrum.
 Verathril was an Ignas Seroph.
 Ignas is the name of the red frequency, which is from where he originated.
 The possession of a Torlinc marks one a Seroph, thus you are an Ahrk Seroph.
 I’ve waited a long time for this, Kaia.
 My name is Zian.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, JSBarrettWrite a Review